csgregg/csg-esp8266-rota/README.md

-# Basic ESP8266 OTA CI using VSCode, Github and Travis
+# Basic ESP8266 OTA CI using PlatformIO, Github and Travis
- A basic example of how to set up OverContinuous Integration and
+ A basic example of how to set up Over-The-Air firmware updates for ESP8266 with Continuous Integration.
+ Uses:
+ - PlatformIO IDE
+ - GitHub public repos
+ - Travis-CI.org for

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0OTQ2MzM0MiwtMTY1MTg1MzBdfQ==
+eyJoaXN0b3J5IjpbMTIyMjk3OTE5LC0xNjUxODUzMF19
 -->